LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/10-Other useful information/rds_access.md

----
-id: rds_access
-title: Access to RDS in a private subnet from local machine
+# Access to RDS in a private subnet from local machine
----

 ## Securely connecting to an AWS RDS instance: